showerlee/kubernetes-prometheus/README.md

 # kubernetes prometheus

-Complete prometheus and grafana monitoring stack setup on existing Kubernetes.
+Complete prometheus, alertmanager and grafana monitoring stack setup on existing Kubernetes.

 You can find the full tutorial from here https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/